-A decadent and moist Chocolate Cake recipe with the easiest whipped chocolate frosting.
-This always gets rave reviews and makes for a stunning chocolate birthday cake.
+A decadent, moist Chocolate Cake recipe with the easiest chocolate frosting and a soft, tender crumb.
+This cake always gets rave reviews and makes a stunning, tall chocolate birthday cake.

 Piece of homemade chocolate cake on a plate with fork